deanhiller/playorm/readme.md

 * [Inner Join and Left Outer Join support](https://github.com/deanhiller/playorm#now-joins) (Must keep your very very large tables partitioned so you get very fast access times here)
 * Return Database cursor on query.
 [See an example how it works] (https://github.com/deanhiller/playorm/wiki/An-example-to-begin-with-PlayOrm)
 * [OneToMany, ManyToMany] (https://github.com/deanhiller/playorm/wiki/A-basic-*ToMany-example-TestOneToMany), [OneToOne, and ManyToOne] (https://github.com/deanhiller/playorm/wiki/A-basic-*ToOne-example) but the ToMany's are nosql fashion not like RDBMS
-* support of a findAll(Class c, List<Object> keys) as is typical in nosql to parallel the reads
+* Support of a findAll(Class c, List<Object> keys) as is typical in nosql to parallel the reads
 * [Inheritance class heirarchy in one table] (https://github.com/deanhiller/playorm/wiki/A-basic-inheritance-example) is supported like hibernate
 * [flush() support](https://github.com/deanhiller/playorm#flush) - We protect you from failures!!!
-* first level read cache
+* First level read cache
 * Automatically creates ColumnFamilies at runtime.
-[See this example] (https://github.com/deanhiller/playorm/wiki/Create-your-first-Entity) to see how easy it is to create an entity using Playorm
+[Check this example] (https://github.com/deanhiller/playorm/wiki/Create-your-first-Entity) to know how easy it is to create an entity using Playorm
 * Includes it's own [in-memory database for TDD] (https://github.com/deanhiller/playorm#note-on-test-driven-development) in your unit tests!!!!!
 * [Saves you MORE data storage compared to other solutions](https://github.com/deanhiller/playorm/wiki/An-important-note-on-storage)
 * [logging interface] (https://github.com/deanhiller/playorm/wiki/Logging-to-know-for-your-benefit) below the first level cache so you can see the raw operations on cassandra and optimize just like when you use hibernate's logging